Neo1277/blogDjangoAndReact/README.md

 # Django and React integration #

-This web application consists on a basic personal blog for making posts, creating categories, this also includes featured posts shown on slider, comments on each post and uploading content of categories and posts (text and images) using Django admin and the data is shown on a react frontend application.
+This web application consists on a basic personal blog to make posts, to create categories, this also includes featured posts shown on slider, comments on each post and uploading content of categories and posts (text and images) using Django admin and the data is shown on a react frontend application.

 ## Example ##
 ![Example](https://user-images.githubusercontent.com/59356298/102147219-66e05280-3e38-11eb-8f5f-f6e9d18795a1.png)